 - (xxxii) Is the system of taking inventory sound?
-Has there been major cases of theft, shortage, etc? - (xxxiii)What has been the trend of maintenance expenditure both of the generating plants as well as the distribution system?
-Has there been frequent cases of replacement of wires in particular areas/divisions in the transmission and distribution system? - (xxxiv)What is the extent of low moving and non moving stores spares etc?
+Has there been a major case of theft, shortage, etc? - (xxxiii)What has been the trend of maintenance expenditure both of the generating plants as well as the distribution system?
+Has there been a frequent case of replacement of wires in particular areas/divisions in the transmission and distribution system? - (xxxiv)What is the extent of slow moving and non moving stores spares etc?
 Are they insurance items?
-If not what action has been taken to dispose them of? - (xxxv) Is the inventory in respect of spares etc of generating plants heavy on account of multiplicity of makes of the plants?
+If not what action has been taken to dispose them off? - (xxxv) Is the inventory in respect of spares etc of generating plants heavy on account of multiplicity of makes of the plants?
 How many of these plants are due for retirement within the next three years?
-What is there installed capacity? - (xxxvi)Has delay in completion of certain capital works contributed to the delay in retirement of high costs plants?
-If so, what has been the effect on cost? - (xxxvii) Was cash adequate to meet pay roll, invoices, loans etc?
+What is their installed capacity? - (xxxvi)Has delay in completion of certain capital works contributed to the delay in retirement of high cost plants?
+If so, what has been the effect on cost?

+- (xxxvii) Was cash adequate to meet pay roll, invoices, loans etc?
 Must it have added to its borrowings?
 Where the time and mode of borrowing most opportune? - (xxxviii) What was the time lag in billing?
 Could it be accelerated?
-What was the rate of collection of receivables? - (xxxix)Is the rebate allowed attractive to consumers to make prompt payment?
+What was the rate of collection of receivable? - (xxxix)Is the rebate allowed attractive to consumers to make prompt payment?
 Are there cases of recurring payment of charges by certain major consumers only after the expiry of the rebate period?
-Do the Management keep separate consolidated records of non payment by due dates?
-Is prompt action taken enforce payment by serving notice of or actual disconnection?

-- (xl) Does the total receivables from direct supplies of energy of different class of consumers correspond to the total amount for which bills have been sent for the same period?
+Do the Management keep separate consolidated records of nonpayment by due dates?
+Is prompt action taken to enforce payment by serving notice of or actual disconnection? - (xl) Does the total receivable from direct supplies of energy of different class of consumers correspond to the total amount for which bills have been sent for the same period?
 Is such reconciliation statement prepared? - (xli) What is the system of internal control in billing and collection of revenues?
-How many cases involving under charged have come to your notice?
+How many cases involving under charged has come to our notice?
 How effective is the system of collection of over dues?
-Who are the major defaulters and what is the amount involved? - (xlii) Is the agreement for supply quite specific?
-Or do they leave scope for differences of opinion in the matter of interpretation leaving loop holes for loss of revenue? - (xliii) Has there been any case of substantial remission of revenue? - (xliv) Has there been any major case of confessional supply to any particular consumer?
-How does the rate compare with the average total cost of supply? - (xlv) What is the rational of the system of tariff?
+Who are the major defaulters and what is the amount involved? - (xlii) Are the agreements for supply quite specific?
+Or do they leave scope for differences of opinion in the matter of interpretation leaving loop holes for loss of revenue? - (xliii) Has there been any case of substantial remission of revenue? - (xliv) Has there been any major case of concessional supply to any particular consumer?
+How does the rate compare with the average total cost of supply? - (xlv) What is the rationale of the system of tariff?
 Have you any comments to offer on this rationale?
-Has there been any major case of supply to any industrial consumers below the cost of generation and / or distribution?
+Has there been any major case of supply to any industrial consumer below the cost of generation and / or distribution?
 What was the reasons for it?
 How much profit, if any, is being earned by such consumers?
-Is the earning adequate profit to absorb higher cost of electricity?
+Is the Board earning adequate profit to absorb higher cost of electricity?

-Note: No such suggestion need be made to the Board without prior approval of this office.
+Note : No such suggestion need be made to the Board without prior approval of this office.